 Can someone still be a good parent if they are an active addict?

 Sometimes.
 It’s about the behaviors.
 Can your spouse be sober when with the children?
 Can they show up on time and be responsible?
 Many people with addictions CAN be good parents.
 Others can be adequate parents, and of course, some cannot handle it because their addiction has progressed too far.
 It is important, whether you divorce or not, that you pay attention to how the children are doing and how your spouse is parenting.
 If there is any abuse, you must take action to protect the children.
 If they are being neglected when your spouse is in charge, you must arrange other care for them.
 Having a good relationship with both parents is best for the children, if at all possible.

 Want to read more about addiction and divorce?
-Check back on 10/28/19 for Part II – “You have decided to divorce”
+Read Part II – “You have decided to divorce”